voss01/ROS/README.md

 ```
 docker exec -it roboticapoli /bin/sh
 ```
-then to use the more useful bash just write <br>
+Inside the shell that will be automatically start to use the more useful bash just write next to the # <br>
 `bash`